JetBrains/debugger-memory-agent/CONTRIBUTING.md

 # Contributing guide for debugger memory agent

+## Prerequisites
+To build the project you should have CMake 3.1 or higher installed, and JDK 11 or higher is installed.

 ## Building
-To build the project you should have Cmake 3.1 or higher installed, and `JDK_11` environmental variable should be set to jdk 11 or higher.
 Once you've downloaded the project, you can build it using the following commands in the root project directory:
 ```
 cmake .
 cmake --build .